18F/g-research/README.md

 # TTS Research Guild

-The TTS Research Guild is a community of practice for TTS staff interested in design research.
+The TTS Research Guild is a community of practice for TTS staff interested in and practicing design research.
 To join the guild, simply [join the #g-research channel on Slack](https://gsa-tts.slack.com/messages/C03JK2KH8) and ask [a lead](https://docs.google.com/document/d/1HGlH1_RY0YQufSZzntMYFKzKS5X3skIriImE0M_2Kjk/edit#heading=h.ogel0f44ifru) to be added to our weekly meetings.
 Members generally attend weekly meetings, share articles and anecdotes, discuss best practices, review research plans, etc.

 Guild meetings are Wednesdays, from 2-2:30 EST, and generally serve as a forum for addressing member questions related to topics such as: